Generation X? I feel your pain!

 If you’re in your late 30s, 40s, or early 50s, you know the scenario well.
-Your career is in full swing, and even if you are making a great salary, it seems money is just flying out the door.
-If you have kids, they’re more expensive than ever (who knew $100 cell phone bills, iPhones, laptops, and SAT prep camps would be part of the new parenting equation?) and college costs are skyrocketing more each year.
+Your career is in full swing.
+Even if you are making a great salary, it seems money is just flying out the door.
+If you have kids, they’re more expensive than ever.
+Who knew $100 cell phone bills, iPhones, laptops, and SAT prep camps would be part of the new parenting equation?
+College costs are skyrocketing more each year.
 Your house is another story.
 Even if you were lucky enough to purchase a home (or at least refinance) in today’s low interest rate environment, you’re still paying a higher percentage of your income than previous generations toward housing.
 And if you’ve been in the same place for a while, renovations can throw another blow to your budget.
 But it doesn’t stop there.
 You are the “sandwich generation.”
 Your parents are aging…and they need your help.

 It’s exhausting just thinking about it.
 As an advisor, one of my most important roles is helping my GenX clients juggle these overwhelming responsibilities today while also planning for the future.
 Because no matter how mired you are in today’s challenges, your own retirement could be an even bigger problem—unless you plan well today.

-- Take care of yourself first.
 With so much responsibility for others, it’s easy to forget to take care of you.
 But just like we’re told to put on our own oxygen mask first before helping others, it’s vital that you keep yourself healthy too.
 Get your annual physical.
 Get a flu shot.
 And see your medical team when something isn’t quite right.
 These are the years when preventive care makes a huge difference in your health today (so you can take care of everyone else) and helps to ensure your wellbeing as you age.

 Yes, all this juggling can feel overwhelming, but it’s vital that you attack your finances with gusto as soon as possible.
 Don’t just get your parent’s estate documents squared away—tackle your own as well.
 Make sure your money is working for you every day, and be sure you have adequate insurance in place to protect your assets and your family.
 Just like taking care of your health, making your finances a top priority can help lower your stress, give you more time to spend with your family, and ensure you have the financial strength to keep all those balls in the air.